of, of Soweto.

 What our in times of, I exemplify.

-Mumma let me this song for you, After all years this is Uhuru.
+Mumma let me kill this for you, After all these this is Uhuru.

-Mumma let me kill song for you, After all these years is Uhuru.
+Mumma let me this song for you, After all these this is Uhuru.